Xeno828/JS-Test-Automation/README.md

 # JS-Test-Automation
-A JavaScript framework, using Nightwatch and selenium.
+A JavaScript framework, using Nightwatch and selenium server